Daikanransha: Description and history

 When it opened in March 1999, it was the world's tallest Ferris wheel.
 It has the same 100 m diameter as its world record predecessor, the Tempozan Ferris Wheel, at Osaka, but its overall height is 2.5 m greater.
 Daikanransha lost its world's tallest status to the 135 m London Eye, which officially opened on December 31, 1999, but which did not open to the public until March 2000 because of technical problems.
 It also lost its title as Japan’s tallest Ferris wheel to the Diamond and Flower Ferris Wheel and Sky Dream Fukuoka in 2001, followed by the Redhorse Osaka Wheel in 2016.

 It is the third tallest Ferris wheel ever constructed in Japan, Asia's 10th tallest and the world's 12th tallest wheel ever constructed.

 Daikanransha was visible from the central urban area of Tokyo.
 During its 16-minute ride, passengers could observe key landmarks, including Tokyo Tower, the twin-deck Rainbow Bridge, Tokyo Skytree, Tokyo Gate Bridge, and Haneda Airport, as well as the skyscrapers of Shinjuku.
 On clear days, visibility extended to the Bōsō Peninsula and Mount Fuji, Japan’s highest peak.

 The Ferris wheel featured a total of 64 gondolas, most of which were renowned for their rainbow-colored design.
 However, four special gondolas were made entirely of transparent polycarbonate, offering a see-through experience.
 These transparent gondolas were also equipped with air conditioning for passenger comfort.

 Passengers had the opportunity to take a commemorative photo before boarding the gondola.

+It has been featured in anime like Digimon Adventure and Inuyasha.